HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 An XML parser is a piece of software that reads XML documents and makes their content available to the application.
 When a web application receives XML data (for example in an API request), it passes that data to the parser.
 The parser reads the XML document, checks its syntax and converts it into something the application can work with.
 For instance, when a Java server receives a POST request with `Content-Type: application/xml`, it typically passes the body to a parser like `DocumentBuilderFactory` to extract the data.

 The key thing to understand is that the parser does not just read the data — it also **processes instructions** embedded in the XML document.
 This is where the security problem begins, because some of those instructions can tell the parser to read files from the server or make network requests.
-These instructions are called **entity declarations**, covered in the next sections.
+These instructions are called **entity declarations**, and will be covered in the following sections.

 ## What is a DTD